rust-lang/rust/text/0000-inline-semantic.md

 }
 ```

-Now we magically have truly reproduced how the built-in `unwrap()` is implemented.
+Now we have truly reproduced how the built-in `unwrap()` is implemented.

 ```text
 $ ./3